 Very few printers in the UK will match our vibrant wash fast screen prints.
 Many will claim bright multicolour discharge prints are not possible.

 We no longer use these inks in any circumstance, due to their negative effect on the environment.
 There are now very good water based alternatives which can achieve the same look and feel as plastic inks.
-True whites and vivid flourescent colours across all colour ways, can be printed using water based inks.
+This includes true whites and vivid fluorescent colours across all colourways, which can be printed using opaque water based inks.
 Take a look at our organic t shirt printing page, for more information on measures we take with our printing and business.

 What is Underbasing?